asyncapi/website/pages/docs/community/styleguide/grammar.md

 ---
 ## Grammar

-This style guide defines standards for AsyncAPI documentation for grammar across topics such as abbreviations and acronyms, active voice, capitalization, spelling, and verb tense.
+This document defines grammar standards for AsyncAPI documentation across abbreviations and acronyms, active voice, capitalization, spelling, and verb tense.

 ## Abbreviations and acronyms